Fereshtehnaji/android-compose-FunnyAnimals/README.md

 The caller (AnimalActivity) is reponsible for figuring out where and how to hold this state.
 Animal screen  is completely decoupled from how state is managed.

+### Exploring the code

+The funny animals code contains four packages:

+- ui – Contains themes and app screens
+- util – Contains helper code for the project and music class we are building
+- data – The package containing the data for the list